Tom Clancy's Ghost Recon Wildlands: Fallen Ghosts

-The second episode follows the Ghost Recon fireteam on their return to Bolivia.
-The cocaine trade has collapsed in the aftermath of Operation Kingslayer and with Pac Katari's death, the Kataris 26 have descended into in-fighting.
+Nomad's team returns to Bolivia following the conclusion of Operation Kingslayer, and learns that the cocaine trade has collapsed in the aftermath of the mission; with Pac Katari's death, the Kataris 26 have also descended into in-fighting.
 In a bid to restore order, the Bolivian government has tried to rebuild the tactical police unit Unidad with special forces from across Latin America.
-Now known as "Los Extranjeros", (Note: According to what is shown and described in the game, Los Extranjeros is a Private Military Company (or PMC) formed mainly by former military personnel from various Latin American countries.) these remnants of Unidad prove to be corrupt and seize control of cocaine production.
+Now known as "Los Extranjeros", these remnants of Unidad prove to be corrupt and seize control of cocaine production.
 When Sonrisa's data breach in the CIA compromises the identities of every active agent in Bolivia, the Ghosts return to extract the compromised agents.
 Their mission goes awry when their helicopter is shot down moments after they enter Bolivian airspace.
 They regroup and rescue a CIA field officer code-named Socrates.
 As Los Extranjeros are better-armed, trained and organised than Unidad, extracting the compromised agents proves impossible.
 Socrates instead proposes that the Ghosts target Los Extranjeros' commanders and rebuild the Kataris 26.
-Their actions prompt Los Extranjeros' commanding officer, Colonel Merlo, (Note: Real Name: Juan Ignacio Merlo.
-He is a high-ranking Mexican military officer, war criminal, a former high-ranking officer in the Mexican Army and the founder of Los Extranjeros.) to personally take charge of the remaining forces.
+Their actions prompt Los Extranjeros' commanding officer, Colonel Juan Ignacio Merlo, to personally take charge of the remaining forces.
 When Merlo is killed, Los Extranjeros tears itself apart, and evidence of their crimes causes a political scandal that upends the Bolivian government.
 The Ghosts and Socrates depart, questioning whether this will be enough to change the course of Bolivia's future.

-Special Operations

-As part of the ongoing effort to support the game, Ubisoft released short-term Special Operations DLC.

-Predator (Note: Due to an expiration in licensing rights with 20th Century Fox, the content is no longer available as of December 2020.)
+Predator

-The first pack, released in December 2017, features a mission to hunt the Predator.
-In the expansion, the team investigate several brutal killings in the forested areas of Bolivia, finding several skinned corpses and a crashed alien vessel until encountering the deadly Predator.
-After a lengthy battle, the team manage to defeat the Predator before it activates its self-destruct, killing itself in a massive explosion.
-The squad debate informing Bowman of the encounter, but ultimately choose to keep it to themselves.
+During their time in Bolivia, Nomad's team investigates several brutal killings in the forested areas of the region, finding several skinned corpses and a crashed alien vessel, eventually encountering an unknown alien.
+After a lengthy battle, the team manages to defeat the alien before it activates its self-destruct, killing itself in a massive explosion.
+The squad debates informing Bowman of the encounter, but ultimately chooses to keep it to themselves.